- Preparation before migration

 2. Install WooCommerce store

 Before performing Magento to WooCommerce migration process you have to install your WooCommerce store first.
-You would need to follow these steps:
+Here’s our quick tutorial video to help you set up WooCommerce with ease:

 Step 1: Set up WordPress.